cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 ## Elastic APM

-Elastic APM it allows you to monitor applications in real time, collecting detailed performance metrics on response time for incoming requests, database queries, external HTTP requests, etc. Elastic APM has two components:
+Elastic APM allows you to monitor applications in real time, collecting detailed performance metrics on response time for incoming requests, database queries, external HTTP requests, etc. Elastic APM has two components:
 * APM Server
 * APM agents

 ![alt-text](./images/apm-architecture.png)

 APM server is an open source application written in GO.
-His purpose it's to receive data from APM agents,transform it into Elasticsearch documents and send it to the Elasticsearch.
-It does this by exposing a JSON HTTP api.
+Its purpose is to receive data from APM agents, transform it into Elasticsearch documents and send them to Elasticsearch.
+This is performed using an JSON HTTP API.

 APM Agents instrument your code and collect performance data and errors at runtime.
 The data is buffered for a short period of time after which it is sent to the APM Server.
 Agents are written in the same programming language as your application.
 Elastic provide agents for the following languages:
 1. Java